YourRoots Logo

 Children(s):

-Philip Hall was born in 1842 in Ohio, the child of Michael R Hall and Martha Syphers.
-In 1862, Philip Hall passed away in Shiloh, Cumberland, New Jersey, USA.
+In 1842, Philip Hall entered the world in Ohio, born to Michael R Hall and Martha Syphers.
+In 1850, Philip Hall resided in Orange, Shelby, Ohio, USA.
+Philip Hall passed away in 1862 in Shiloh, Cumberland, New Jersey, USA.

 Find more search results for Philip Hall